-The Trachtenberg School of Public Policy and Public Administration offers two master's degrees – public policy (MPP) and public administration (MPA) – a PhD in Public Policy and Administration and a Certificate in nonprofit management.
+The Trachtenberg School of Public Policy and Public Administration offers two master's degrees – public policy (MPP) and public administration (MPA) – a PhD in Public Policy and Administration and certificates in Nonprofit Management and Budget & Public Finance.
 The programs integrate theory and practice in scholarship, teaching, and service and embrace multiple perspectives for advancing critical analysis and practical knowledge of public policy and public administration.

 Full-time and part-time students are welcome in all degree programs at the Trachtenberg School.
 Most classes take place in the late afternoons and evenings to allow part-time and full-time students to learn together.
 Classes are held in person on GW's Foggy Bottom campus to encourage you to learn from the faculty and each other.